 The statistics are staggering.
-According to surveys by the American College of Emergency Physicians (ACEP) and the Emergency Nurses Association (ENA), almost half of emergency physicians report being physically assaulted at work, while about 70 percent of emergency nurses report being hit and kicked while on the job.
-Furthermore, the vast majority (80 percent) of emergency physicians say violence in the emergency department harms patient care.
+According to surveys by American College of Emergency Physicians (ACEP) and the Emergency Nurses Association (ENA), almost half of emergency physicians and about 70 percent of emergency nurses have been physically assaulted at work.

 The frequency of violent attacks on nurses, physicians and patients in our nation’s emergency departments is unconscionable and unacceptable.
-For medical professionals, being assaulted in the emergency department must no longer be tolerated as “part of the job.”
+For medical professionals, being assaulted in the emergency department—a place intended for care and healing—must no longer be tolerated as “part of the job.”

 Through No Silence on ED Violence, ACEP and ENA aim to drastically reduce emergency department violence and allow emergency physicians and nurses to able to focus on providing lifesaving treatment without living in constant fear for their safety.
 To learn more about the campaign, visit www.StopEDViolence.org where you can also hear an interview with Drs.
 Jaquis and Howard.

 Join the conversation and share your stories on social media by using #StopEDViolence on Facebook, Twitter and Instagram.